Double Majors and Simultaneous Degrees

 Application for Change of College into CDSS

-All students who are admitted to the College of CDSS do so declared in one of our majors, Statistics, Data Science, or Computer Science.
+All students who are admitted to the College of CDSS do so declared in one of our majors: Statistics, Data Science, or Computer Science.

 Changes of college into CDSS will not be approved for students who have not satisfied Entry Level Writing and are not on track to complete the Reading & Composition requirement by the end of their sophomore year (fourth semester).

 You must also meet senior residence (24 units and two terms at UC Berkeley after earning 90 units) while declared as a CDSS student.
-You can learn about these residence requirements on our Degree Requirements page.
+You can learn about these residence requirements on the Degree Requirements page.

 If you are uncertain whether you will meet either of these requirements or wish to learn more before submitting a Change of College request, meet with a CDSS College Advisor.